-The reason why a stronger prescription variation even exists comes down to side effects.
+The primary reason why a stronger prescription variation exists comes down to side effects.
 The average person may not be aware that ibuprofen can have significant renal and gastrointestinal side effects at higher doses.
-Anyone taking ibuprofen at these higher doses needs to be under the care of a doctor and closely supervised while taking it.
+Anyone taking ibuprofen at these higher doses needs to be under the care of a doctor and closely supervised while taking the medicine.

-Another reason you might want the prescription variation is that it could be cheaper if your insurance covers most of the cost.
+Another reason you might want the prescription variation is that it could be cheaper for you if your insurance covers most of the cost.

 - When ibuprofen was approved for OTC use in the United States in 1984, it was the first new OTC pain relief medication to enter the marketplace in over a generation.

 - Ibuprofen usually causes fewer stomach problems than aspirin.

 - Ibuprofen was first marketed as an anti-arthritis drug under the name Motrin.